Suisse00/ComfyFactorio_UserGuides/MountainFortress/15 minutes guide.md

 Within that zone:
 - You gain more XP mining
-- No malus will spawn from removing rocks, trees or wrecks.
+- No back luck will spawn from removing rocks, trees or wrecks.
->[!CAUTION]
+> [!CAUTION]
->Do not forget the train is the most important thing in this game.
+> Do not forget the train is the most important thing in this game.
 If you mine outside the aura, but near the train, you should take extra care to deal with enemies you may spawn.

 >[!CAUTION]
 >As a new player, do not drive any train.
 You may have to drive the main train if it is in immediate danger.
 Drive it out of the battlefield north but not more.
 Do not bring it as north as you can.

 >[!TIP]
-> If somebody is spawning pings (or doing 2-3), without any messages, it likely means the train is under immediate danger.
+> If somebody is spamming pings (or doing 2-3), without any messages, it likely means the train is under immediate danger.
 Sometimes, such behavior also means there is a missing pole which prevents lasers from getting power for defense.
 In rare scenarios, biters/spiters are on the loose somewhere which can be a thread for the main train, or for power poles or mini bases.

 >[!CAUTION]
 >You can't unlink locomotives/wagons.
 In case of any doubts, ask players before doing so.
 The inside map is slightly different for each type of wagon and for locomotive.
 We want them connected in specific spots, which can lead to skipping some.